Next Generation Fuels

 The reason biodiesel and renewable diesel are sold at a 99% blend is because of Federal rules associated with how petroleum companies must handle these fuels.
 For this fuel to be used under the US EPA’s Renewable Fuel Standard program biodiesel and renewable diesel must be blended at a minimum 1%.
 When fuel is blended at 1% with diesel, the EPA enables it to generate a “Renewable Identification Number” or “RIN” which is regulated to ensure a minimum amount of biofuels is used in the stream of commerce for fuel in the United States.
 This Federal program is separate and unrelated to any program in Oregon, though the law recognizes and seeks to align with the framework created by the EPA.

-What are the fuels HB 3305 would allow to be used by diesel motor vehicles in Oregon if this bill was passed into law?
+What are the fuels HB 3305 allows to be used by diesel motor vehicles?

-The two fuels immediately available if this law was passed into law are B99 Biodiesel and R99 Renewable Diesel.
+The two fuels immediately available if are B99 Biodiesel and R99 Renewable Diesel.

 Both of these fuels exist today but have their own drawbacks.
 In a nutshell, B99 is not a drop in substitute for petroleum diesel.
 It is recommended to be blended at 20% with petroleum diesel (NOTE: B99 biodiesel can be used in modern diesel with an up-fit kit provided by Optimus Technologies).
 On the upside, biodiesel is plentiful and competitive with petroleum diesel in cost.
 If HB 3305 passed though this plentiful fuel wouldn’t be a ready substitute beyond a 20% blend with renewable diesel or with mechanical changes to existing trucks.
 Contrast this with R99 renewable diesel as a drop in ready to go substitute for petroleum diesel.
 It is ready to use without blending, but has the downside of being in short supply and at a cost premium above petroleum diesel.